Late Night with David Letterman: Format

 Like most other late-night talk shows, the show featured at least two or three guests each night, usually including a comedian or musical guest.

 Letterman frequently used crew members in his comedy bits, so viewers got to know the writers and crew members of the show.
 Common contributors included bandleader Paul Shaffer, Chris Elliott, Calvert DeForest as "Larry 'Bud' Melman," announcer Bill Wendell, writer Adam Resnick, scenic designer Kathleen Ankers, stage manager Biff Henderson, producer Robert Morton, director Hal Gurnee, associate director Peter Fatovich, stage hand Al Maher, camera operator Baily Stortz, production manager Elmer Gorry as NBC President Grant Tinker, and the "production twins," Barbara Gaines and Jude Brennan.
 The cramped quarters of 30 Rockefeller Plaza also often played into the humor of the show.

 Letterman's show established a reputation for being unpredictable.
 A number of celebrities had even stated that they were afraid of appearing on the show.
 This reputation was born out of moments like Letterman's verbal sparring matches with Cher, Shirley MacLaine and Harvey Pekar.

+The show had its frequent favorite guests including Pee-wee Herman, Steve Martin, Charles Grodin, George Carlin and Jay Leno.
+Ruth Westheimer, Teri Garr and Sandra Bernhard were also frequently booked, with Garr appearing 32 times, Bernhard appearing 28 times and Westheimer, 15 times.

 Because of the creativity of staff writers like Merrill Markoe, Letterman's NBC show, in its first few years especially, had innovative segments and theme shows that were new and different from other talk shows of the time.
 Some were visual gags that owed a debt to pioneers like Ernie Kovacs and Steve Allen.
 Among the highlights were: